Siphon880gh/devbrain/Enterprise - Cache, Cloudflare, Chat Bot, SEO, Support Docs, Receiving Payments/Chat Bot/_PRIMER - AI Agents as Chat Bots.md

 - **Escalation** – When the bot determines that a human should take over.
 This can happen based on user input (e.g., "I need to speak to someone") or bot limitations.
 Escalation can be live (in the same chat) or delayed (by collecting contact details for follow-up).

 - **Guardrails** – Built-in constraints that ensure ethical and user-friendly behavior.
 These include not asking sensitive or private questions, always offering a human fallback, making it clear when the user is speaking to AI, and maintaining a respectful, appropriate tone throughout the conversation.

+  You can ask the AI agent to match the user’s tone—unless the tone is angry, hostile, or profane.
+In such cases, the guardrail is that the agent should respond in a calm, professional, and empathetic manner that acknowledges the user’s frustration and focuses on resolving the issue or clarifying any misunderstandings.

+“Adapt your writing style to mirror the user’s tone—_except_ when the user’s tone is angry, hostile, or profane.
+• If the user is calm, formal, casual, or humorous: respond in a matching style.
+• If the user is angry, aggressive, insulting, or uses profanity: do **not** mirror that tone.
+Instead, reply in a calm, professional, and empathetic manner that:
+– acknowledges the user’s feelings without endorsing hostility,
+– avoids any angry or profane language, and
+– focuses on solving the user’s issue or clarifying misunderstandings.
+In every case, remain helpful, concise, and respectful.”

 ---